 At South Field on Columbia’s campus in New York City, a collegian hurler strikes out seventeen batters to establish a school record, but loses the game due to wildness to Williams, 5-1.
-The young southpaw, whose name is Lou Gehrig, will become better known for his hitting,
+The young southpaw, whose name is Lou Gehrig, will become better known for his hitting prowess with the Yankees.

-At his Waldorf-Astoria apartment, Dodgers' owner Charles H. Ebbets dies of a heart attack.
+At his Waldorf-Astoria apartment, Dodgers' owner Charles H. Ebbets dies of a heart attack at the age of 65.
 Later in the day, his team opens the home season in Brooklyn losing to the Giants at Ebbets Field, 7-0.

 In a game that sees Rogers Hornsby score five runs, the Cardinals rout the Cubs, 20-5.
-Redbirds' third baseman Les Bell leads the Wrigley Field 22-hit attack, compiling 12 total bases, when he blasts a pair of home runs along with collecting two doubles.
+Redbirds third baseman Les Bell leads the Wrigley Field 22-hit attack, compiling 12 total bases with a pair of home runs along with two two doubles.

-The Yankees become the second team to wear numbers on uniforms when their Opening Day game is postponed is by rain, giving the Indians the distinction of being the first to don the digits.
-New York's numbers are assigned based on the order in the lineup thus Earle Combs wore #1, Mark Koenig #2, Babe Ruth #3, Lou Gehrig #4, Bob Meusel #5, Tony Lazzeri #6, Leo Durocher #7, Johnny Grabowski #8, Benny Bengough #9, and Bill Dickey #10 (#’s 8-10 are all catchers) rounding out the starting line-up.
+After their Opening Day game is postponed by rain, the Yankees become the second team to wear numbers on uniforms, with the Indians having the distinction of being the first to don the digits.
+New York's numbers are assigned based on the order in the lineup, thus Earle Combs wore #1, Mark Koenig #2, Babe Ruth #3, Lou Gehrig #4, Bob Meusel #5, Tony Lazzeri #6, Leo Durocher #7, Johnny Grabowski #8, Benny Bengough #9, and Bill Dickey #10 (#’s 8-10 are all catchers) rounding out the starting lineup.

-In his first at-bat since his marriage yesterday, Babe Ruth hits a home run.
+In his first at-bat since his marriage yesterday, Babe Ruth hits a home run, a first-inning solo shot off Red Ruffing in the Yankees' eventual 7-3 victory over Boston.
 As the 'Bambino' rounds second base he tips his hat to his new bride, Claire Hodgson.